robertorolo/LPM-Geomod_Suite/README.md

 # LPM-Geomod_Suite
-Geologic modeling suite plugins for AR2GEMS
+This is a geologic modeling suite plugins for AR2GEMS using signed distances functions and indicators.